MikroTik Integration

 MikroTik is often the control plane for small ISPs

 Many ISPs and WISPs already use MikroTik for queues, PPPoE, DHCP, firewall rules, routing, and subscriber access.
-ISPAgents should not force those operators to abandon working routers before they can automate operations.
+ISPAgents should not force those operators to abandon working routers before they can validate controlled operations.

-The MikroTik integration connects billing and customer state to controlled RouterOS actions.
+The MikroTik integration should connect billing and customer state to controlled RouterOS actions only after preview, approval, audit, and rollback paths are in place.

 What the integration can support